-Louis Malles 1987 masterpiece ‘Au Revoir Les Enfants’ is a genuinely breathtaking exploration of the end of childhood during war.
-One that shines with natural and unforced performances displaying the innocence of youth in the face of conflict, destruction and hate.
+Louis Malles 1987 masterpiece Au Revoir Les Enfants is a genuinely breathtaking exploration of the end of childhood during war.
+One that shines with natural and unforced performances that display the innocence of youth in the face of conflict, destruction and hate.

 Director: Louis Malle